pythonhubdev/pythonhubdev/README.md

 <h2>I'm a Student, Developer, and Teacher</h2>

 - 🎯 Currently working on [Flutter Course][youtube], [FAB][vercel]
-- 🏫 Learning Flutter State Management, React with TS
+- 🏫 Exploring more on Flutter, React with TS
 - 🥅 To learn React 👩‍💻
-- 👯‍♂️ I am looking to collaborate with other developers
+- 👯‍♂️ Open Source Contributions
-- 📅 I create contents on [YouTube][youtube], [Instagram][instagram] and [Twitter][twitter]
+- 📅 I create contents on [YouTube][youtube] and [Twitter][twitter]
 - ☕ I love coffee
 - 🎉 Fun fact: I love to draw and listen to music